 Worried your phone may be recording your movements?
 You should be.
-Turns out, even when you manually turn off your location services and remove the SIM card, your Android phone tracks you anyway.
+Turns out, no matter what you do to keep your Android device safe to avoid your data being compromised, your Android phone tracks you anyway.
 That’s according to a new report from Quartz that studied the various data collecting practices conducted by Google over the past year.

 By analyzing how Android phones collect location data from nearby cell towers, Google can track users’ location and their specific movements in real-time.
 The scary part is that these phones do this without your consent, even when you have your location services turned off.

 Now here’s the kicker (and it’s a big one): Because these trackers are automatic, there’s no real way to prevent your Android phone from recording and sharing your real-time location.
 Sure, you can switch to an iPhone, but Apple isn’t much better.

 The only real tool you can use to help stay private is to use a VPN.